 When the business starts to respond to more messages and get enough data to have an average response time, users will then be able to see a gray bar at the bottom signifying the average response time.

-How Does Google My Business Messaging Work?
+How Does Google Business Profile Messaging Work?

-Google My Business works by connecting the platform with a phone number.
+Google Business Profile works by connecting the platform with a phone number.
 You can use it with your normal SMS application on your phone.
 You can also use it with Allo or App Preview Messages.